Modern (Buzzcocks album): Background and recording

-In 1993, Buzzcocks released Trade Test Transmissions, their first album since reuniting in 1989 and a return to the band's original pop punk sound and a departure from the experimental music Shelly and Diggle had recorded away from the Buzzcocks.
-Although it was a critical success, it was not a commercial one despite the huge surge in popularity for pop punk at the same time, They followed it with All Set (1996), another critical success which saw the band experiment "here and there" on the album with atypical instruments and arrangements.
+In 1993, Buzzcocks released Trade Test Transmissions, their first album since reuniting in 1989 and a return to the band's original pop-fpunk sound and a departure from the experimental music Shelly and Diggle had recorded away from the Buzzcocks.
+Although it was a critical success, it was not a commercial one despite the huge surge in popularity for pop-punk at the same time, They followed it with All Set (1996), another critical success which saw the band experiment "here and there" on the album with atypical instruments and arrangements.
 Ned Raggett of Allmusic described the experiments as "hints of trying to breathe once again beyond the basic formula."
 All Set was released on I.R.S.
 Records, but the label closed only two months after the release of the album, leaving the band without a record label.
 The band were intending to tour in promotion of All Set throughout the rest of 1996 and then record and release a second album for I.R.S.
 Records in 1997, but the closure of the label led to the band having to cancel the plans.

 The album was mastered at Abbey Road Studios, London.

 Pete Shelley recalled that the band had become "uncomfortable with trying to be a rock band, when everybody's trying to be one."